webifycms/ext-base/README.md

-# OneCMS Base
+# WebifyCMS Base

-The foundation of the OneCMS.
+The foundation of the WebifyCMS.